Can I do a minor in political science?

 Can I write a senior honors thesis in political science?

 Yes.
-In fact, there are two different programs through which you can write a political science honors thesis.
+Note that, there are two different programs through which a student can write an honors thesis.
 One is the political science department honors program, which is open to qualified students.
 The application process for this program takes place during the spring semester of the junior year.
-The thesis itself is a two-semester project that counts as one course during each semester of the senior year.
-Alternatively, students can write a political science thesis within the framework of the College Honors Program.
-Note, however, that College Honors students who wish to work with a political science faculty advisor must gain approval for their proposed thesis through the same process as students in the department honors program.
+The thesis itself is a two-semester project that counts as one course during each semester of the senior year, though only one of this two-course sequence can be counted toward the major.
+POLS, students can also write a political science thesis within the framework of the College Honors Program.
+To gain POLS credit, however, that College Honors student must work with a political science faculty advisor and gain approval for their proposed thesis through the same process as students in the department honors program.